pondrejk/dizzer/chap-definitions.md

 Several authors conceptualize big data from more technical standpoint, using as a measure the computational difficulties of storing and processing the data on a single machine.
 One example for all is @storm2012big quoting Hillary Mason: “Big Data usually refers to a dataset that is too big to fit into your available memory, or too big to store on your own hard drive, or too big to fit into an Excel spreadsheet.”

 The problem with such definitions is determining exactly what size is "too big to fit".
-The computational power of accessible hardware is constantly increasing (Moore's law) and new technologies emerge to address the issue -- for example remote cloud storage (AWS, GCE), platform as a service (Heroku, Openshift), and so on. **list more here, and better terminology**, virtualization of storage, networking, memory, distributed database storage, post-SQL databass (hadoop, appache spark), map-reduce...
+The computational power of accessible hardware is constantly increasing (Moore's law <sub>Defines a footnote: what is Moore's Law?</sub>) and new technologies emerge to address the issue -- for example remote cloud storage (AWS, GCE), platform as a service (Heroku, Openshift), and so on. **list more here, and better terminology**, virtualization of storage, networking, memory, distributed database storage, post-SQL databass (hadoop, appache spark), map-reduce...

 The "too big to fit" definitions are therefore highly dependent on the resources currently available.
 That being said, understanding the subject as *data that prevent local offline processing on common desktop in reasonable time* is a useful shorthand for judging big from "small" data.
 The threshold between local (offline) and remote (cloud-dependent) processing exists even though it is a blurry and dynamic one.
 It can be best advised to consider the scalability of data-processing workflows early on -- as some problems... (nejaky zdroj o problemoch zo skalovatlnostou).